Learning logic programs by discovering higher-order abstractions: Related Work

-\textbf{Representation change.} We follow \citet{simon81} and view abstraction as changing the representation of a given problem to make it easier to solve.
-Propositionalisation \cite{nada:prop,ashwin:prop} changes a first-order problem to a propositional one to harness efficient propositional learning algorithms, such as decision tree learners.
+\textbf{Representation change.} Simon \shortcite{simon81} views abstraction as changing the representation of a problem to make it easier to solve.
+Propositionalisation \cite{nada:prop,ashwin:prop} transforms a first-order problem into a propositional one to use efficient propositional learning algorithms.
 A disadvantage of propositionalisation is the loss of a compact representation language (first-order logic).
 By contrast, we change a first-order problem to a higher-order one.
 Theory revision \cite{ruth,forte,DBLP:journals/ml/PaesZC17} revises a program so that it entails missing answers or does not entail incorrect answers.
-Theory refinement improves the quality of a theory, such as to optimise its execution or its readability \cite{fender,wrobel:refinement}.
+Theory refinement improves the quality of a theory, such as its execution or readability \cite{fender,wrobel:refinement}.
 By contrast, we refactor a theory to improve learning performance.

-\textbf{Compression.} \citet{chaitin:limits} emphasises knowledge compression in abstraction.
-Theory compression \cite{DBLP:journals/ml/RaedtKKRT08} selects a subset of a program so that the performance is minimally affected with respect to certain examples.
-By contrast, we only consider the program, not the examples.
-ALPS \cite{seb:alps} compresses facts in a logic program.
-Knorf \cite{knorf} compresses a logic program through refactoring by framing the problem as a COP.
-We differ from Knorf because we perform higher-order refactoring instead of first-order refactoring i.e. we introduce higher-order abstractions instead of first-order invented predicate symbols.
-Dreamcoder \cite{dreamcoder} refactors a functional program by searching for local small changes (new $\lambda$-expressions) that increase a cost function.
-Stitch \cite{stitch} extends Dreamcoder with a custom branch-and-bound search procedure.
-Babble \cite{babble} extends Dreamcoder to identify abstractions that are syntactically different but semantically identical.
+\textbf{Compression.} Chaitin \shortcite{chaitin:limits} emphasises compression in abstraction.
+Theory compression \cite{DBLP:journals/ml/RaedtKKRT08} selects a subset of a program minimising the impact on performance with respect to the examples.
+By contrast, we only consider the program, not the examples. \textsc{Alps} \cite{seb:alps} compresses facts, while we compress logic programs. \textsc{Knorf} \cite{knorf} refactors logic programs by framing the problem as a COP.
+Whereas \textsc{Knorf} performs first-order refactoring, we perform higher-order refactoring.
+Several approaches \cite{dreamcoder,stitch,babble} refactor functional programs by searching for local changes (new $\lambda$-expressions) that increase a cost function.
 We differ because we (i) consider logic programs, (ii) guarantee optimal compression, and (iii) can transfer knowledge across domains.
-Moreover, these approaches only evaluate the compression rate, not the impact on learning performance.
-By contrast, we show that compressing a program can improve predictive accuracies and reduce learning times.
+Moreover, these approaches only evaluate the compression rate, while we show that compressing a program can improve the learning performance of an ILP system.